jodyheavener/circle-client/README.md

 First, go and get a CircleCI [API Token](https://app.circleci.com/settings/user/tokens).

-Then all you need to do is import the client class and instantiate it with your token and optionally a project slug:
+Then all you need to do is import the client class and instantiate it with your token and optionally a project slug and default branch:

 ```ts
 import CircleCI from 'circleci';